bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ### Use Perplex

-When you are just getting acquainted with _Hugo_ and _Markdown_ or when you are curious about the source for this site, you should download the project as an example.
-It’s available on _GitHub_ and ships with all the files for the documentation, the _Perplex_ theme and a few examples for blog postings and simple pages.
+When you are just getting acquainted with _Hugo_ and _Markdown_ or when you are curious about the source for this site, you should download this documentation project as an example.
+It’s available on [_GitHub_]({{< param sourceURL >}}) and ships with all the files for the documentation, the _Perplex_ theme and a few examples for blog postings and simple pages.

-[^todo]: Include the link to the _Git_Hub repository.

 #### This documentation project